francisdavey/open-data/handout.md

 same way as a disclaimer in a contract described above, should make it very unlikely for liability to be found.

+## Jurisdiction and sources of law

+Some  So this section offers some very brief notes on the point.
+Readers who are already familiar with the law in general (including lawyers) should jump to the next section.

+### Jurisdiction

+The legal world is, broadly speaking, divided into “jurisdictions”.
+In each jurisdiction the law is different and interpreted by different sets of courts.
+In the UK the jurisdictions are:

+* England and Wales

+* Scotland

+* Northern Ireland

+Scots law is much less like the law of the rest of the UK, but it still has a great deal in common with English law.

+Some legislation in the UK is UK-wide: for example copyright and immigration law.
+Other legislation is specific to only parts of the UK (eg Scotland and England and Wales share the same employment law).

+Some countries contain a single jurisdiction – eg France.
+In other countries quite the reverse is true.
+The UK, with 3, is an example.
+Another is the United States where there are 51 different jurisdictions (one per state plus the District of Columbia).

+In the UK there is also an overlapping jurisdiction, that of the European Union.
+Where EU law and UK law conflict, EU law takes precedence.
+This has similarities with Federal law in the US which is overlaps (and overrides) state law.

+### Sources of Law

+Law consists mostly of a combination of two things.

+First written statements of the law by legislators.
+In the UK these include Acts of Parliament (also known as “statutes”) as well as a motley collection of what is known as “secondary” legislation with titles such as regulations, rules, orders and so on.
+Most (but not all) forms of secondary legislation are made in a standard form known as a “statutory instrument” which requires unique numbering and publication.

+In Scotland the Scottish Parliament can also make its own “Acts of the Scottish Parliament”.

+The other significant component of law is the interpretation of the law by the courts.[^3] In the UK a great deal of law was once made entirely by the courts working from various first principles and without any legislation to go on.
+For example the law of breach of confidence was entirely made up by the courts of England and Wales without help from any legislators.
+On the other hand, copyright and database rights are entirely based in legislation, though they have been subsequently interpreted by the courts in some cases in great detail.

+A substantial amount of the law relating to databases is part of European law.
+For our purposes, European law (the law of the European Union) consists primarily of three forms of legislation: the treaties setting up the EU, regulations and directives.
+In theory regulations are laws that apply directly in member states and directives are laws that need to be “transposed” into the law of a member state.
+The idea being that a directive will set out a template for the law, but some detail will be left to the legislators in each member state to fill in.

+For example, the Database Directive[^4] was transposed into UK law by the Copyright and Rights in Databases Regulations 1997.[^5]

+### Precedent

+In the UK, courts adopt a system known as “precedent”.
+This arranges the courts into a hierarchy.
+If a court higher up the hierarchy makes a decision about a point of law, courts lower in the hierarchy are bound by that decision and cannot depart from it.
+Courts at the same level will usually follow earlier decisions of courts at their level (though the law on whether they have to do so is extremely complex and not easy to describe in a short series of notes).

+In England and Wales the hierarchy is:

+1. The Supreme Court (formerly the House of Lords)

+2. The Court of Appeal

+3. The High Court (and some superior tribunals)

+Below the high court are various other courts (magistrates’ courts and county courts) which are not sufficiently important to set precedents at all.

+Courts will still take seriously decisions made by other courts which they respect.

+### The European Court of Justice

+The European Court of Justice (ECJ or sometimes now CJEU for Court of Justice of the European Union) has an unusual role.
+Although it can and does adjudicate disputes between member states and individuals with the EU, but its most significant role is in answering questions referred to it by courts in the Member States.

+For example, in the *Fixtures Marketing* case (see below), a court in Athens asked the ECJ three questions about the database right.
+The ECJ answered them and left the final decision on the case to the court in Athens.

+The ECJ is often asked to decide questions that depend on the particular facts of the case and it routinely makes clear that it is up to the national court to make those decisions.
+All the ECJ does is to clarify points of EU law that are referred to it.

+The ECJ’s decisions on EU law bind all courts in the Member States.
+It does not consider itself bound by its own previous decisions but it would be unusual for it to depart from a clear line of case law it had established.

 <!-- Older footnoes below here -->

 [^1]: version 4.4